macij1/picam-gtxr/README.md

 ## Camera configuration

-For Live and Let Fly, our camera was configured with the following parameters:
+For **Live And Let Fly**, our camera was configured with the following parameters:

 - Autofocus off
 - Manual focus to inf